iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

 application name, program version and the target architecture.
 Convention used by us is to keep all installation packages in /coderoot/packages directory.
 I make version numbers simply by YYMMDD-HHMM.
 This allows sorting versions to time order and selecting newest one.
-Convention of naming debian packages as organization-application-versiondate-versiontime-architecture.deb enables meaningfull searches.
+Convention of naming debian packages as organization-application-versiondate-versiontime-osname-architecture.deb enables meaningful searches.
 For example to find newest available package for application "candy" running on "amd64" architecture.

 ::

    mkdir -p "/coderoot/packages/linux"
    cd /coderoot/iocom/examples/candy/pack
-   mv linux.deb /coderoot/packages/linux/iocafe-candy-200703-0915-amd64.deb
+   mv linux.deb /coderoot/packages/linux/iocafe-candy-200703-0915-linux-amd64.deb

 There is good tool "lintian" to verify that generating .deb package matches to Debian guidelines.

 ::

-   lintian /coderoot/packages/linux/iocafe-candy-200703-0915-amd64.deb
+   lintian /coderoot/packages/linux/iocafe-candy-200703-0915-linux-amd64.deb

 To do/consider